 We obtained seeds for 12 selected tomato genotypes in consultation with the UC Davis Tomato Genetics Resource Center.
 These include a diverse sample of 6 genotypes of domesticated tomato’s closest wild relative (S. pimpinellifolium) sampling across its major geographic regions (Peru, Ecuador) and 6 heritage and modern varieties of S. lycopersicum, focusing on mid- to late-20th century improved varieties (Lin, Zhu et al. 2014, Blanca, Montero-Pau et al. 2015).
-While genetic data is not available for all of our S. pimpinellifolium accessions, 9 of the 12 accessions have been genotyped and span the mappable diversity in domesticated tomato and its close relatives (Sim, Durstewitz et al. 2012) (Supplemental Figure 2).
-We bulked all genotypes in long-day (16h photoperiod) greenhouse conditions at UC Davis in fall 2014.
-We grew plants under metal-halide lamps using day/night temperatures at 25°C/18°C in 4” pots filled with standard potting soil (Sunshine mix #1, Sun Gro Horticulture).
-Plants were watered once daily and pruned and staked to maintain upright growth.
+While genetic data are not available for all of our S. pimpinellifolium accessions, 9 of the 12 accessions have been genotyped and span the mappable diversity in domesticated tomato and its close relatives (Sim, Durstewitz et al. 2012) (Supplemental Figure 2).
+We bulked all genotypes and grew them under long-day (16h photoperiod) greenhouse conditions at UC Davis in the Fall of 2014.
+We grew the plants under metal-halide lamps using day/night temperatures at 25°C/18°C in 4” pots filled with standard potting soil (Sunshine mix #1, Sun Gro Horticulture).
+The plants were watered once daily and pruned and staked to maintain upright growth.
 Fruits were collected at maturity and stored at 4°C in dry paper bags until seed cleaning.
 To clean the seeds, we incubated seeds and locule contents at 24°C in 1% protease solution (Rapidase C80 Max) for 2 h, then rinsed them in deionized water and air-dried.
-We then stored seeds in a cool, dry, dark location until use.
+We stored the seeds in a cool, dry, dark location until use.

 To grow plants for detached leaf assays, we bleach-sterilized all seeds and germinated them on paper in the growth chamber using flats covered with humidity domes.
-At 7 days we transferred seedlings to soil (SunGro Horticulture, Agawam, MA) and grew all plants in growth chambers in 20°C, short-day (10h photoperiod) conditions with 180-190 uM light intensity and 60% RH.
-We bottom-watered with deionized water every two days for two weeks, and at week 3 watered every two days with added nutrient solution (0.5% N-P-K fertilizer in a 2-1- 2 ratio; Grow More 4-18-38).
-The plants were used for detached leaf assays 6 weeks after transferring seedlings to soil.
-Flowering in this system did not occur until minimally 9 weeks of age for any accession, and as such we were sampling midway between the juvenile/adult transition and any flowering time decision.
-This window has been successful to minimize any major ontogenetic effects on the pathogen/host interaction in other systems (Corwin, Copeland et al. 2016).
+At 7 days, we transferred seedlings to soil (SunGro Horticulture, Agawam, MA) and grew all plants in growth chambers in 20°C, short-day (10h photoperiod) conditions with 180-190 uM light intensity and 60% RH.
+We bottom-watered the plants with deionized water every two days for two weeks, and at week 3 watered every two days with added nutrient solution (0.5% N-P-K fertilizer in a 2-1- 2 ratio; Grow More 4-18-38).
+The plants were used for detached leaf assays 6 weeks after transferring the seedlings to soil.
+Flowering in this system did not occur until at least 9 weeks of age for any accession, and as such we were sampling midway between the juvenile/adult transition and any flowering time decision.
+This window has been successfully used to minimize any major ontogenetic effects on the pathogen/host interaction in other systems (Corwin, Copeland et al. 2016).

 B. cinerea genetic resources